 Flying near hunting areas – You can be guaranteed that the scenery will be exceptional but you will be shot down.

-Flying in no fly zones – Many of these no fly zones are important for safety reasons.
+Flying in no fly zones – No fly zones are important for safety reasons.
 So it is important to stay clear.

 Bad Weather – As mentioned about, never fly in rain, mist, fog and very windy conditions.

 Tip 10 – Keep Learning With More Drone Aerial Filming Tips

 Here is a terrific video which gives you even more aerial filming tips and advice.
 This includes great camera settings.
 I hope you’ve enjoyed these tips.
 Practice and enjoy flying and filming.